-Fear is our emotional response to a situation in which we expect to lose something we love or value.
-It can be a person, an object, a dream, comfort, joy, or just a thought.
-Whatever it is, we have the expectation that we are in danger of losing access to it.
-Set that down.
+Fear is our emotional response to a situation in which we expect to experience pain.
+This anticipated pain can be physical, emotional, intellectual, or of any other kind.
 The next question is, what is expectation?

 We expect whatever our beliefs about ourselves, life, the universe and everything tell us we should, given our best understanding of our present situation.
 If our beliefs are truthful, our expectations will be accurate.
 They will also be attractive.
 If our beliefs are faulty, our expectations will be, too.
 And they will usually be unattractive.